 With 80 acres to explore, there's a walk for everyone at Bodnant Garden.
-This hillside trail through newly opened Furnace Wood and Meadow is a challenge that will take you to new heights and reward you with panoramic new vistas.
+This hillside trail through Furnace Wood and Meadow is a challenge that will take you to new heights and reward you with panoramic new vistas.

 Begin this walk from the Old Mill in The Dell